RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Zeeshan Haider
+Name: Manahil Shoaib
-Registration Number: BSNU25101005
+Registration Number: BSNU25101045

 This repository is created as part of Lab Activity #1.